Habit Stacker

-When most people think about successful people, they often see them as people born with many more of them.
-Either they had wealthy parents, a lot of athletic talent, or they were just way smarter than the average person.
+When most people think about successful people they often see them as people who were born with much more of them.
+Either they had weatlhy parents, a lot of athletic talent, or they were just way smarter than the average person.
 No one ever gives people credit for having a growth mindset.

-This happens because talent and what you're born with is not something that can be controlled.
-You get what you get, but having a growth mindset is something we all control.
-Most people don't want to take responsibility for their life and its sad.
+The reason this happens is becaue talent and what you’re born with is not something that can be controlled.
+You get what you get, but having a growth mindset is something that we all have control.
+Most people don’t want to take responsibility for their life and its sad.

 The Growth Mindset Wants Challenge Vs Praise

-People with a growth mindset will rely on effort, and they tend to lean into challenges because they believe they can figure it out if they try hard enough.
+People with a growth mindset will rely on effort and they tend ot lean into challenges because they believe they can figure it out if they try hard enough.
 They are more willing to learn and do whatever it takes to rise to a challenge and get it done.

 When people have a fixed mindset, challenges make them shrink.
-They believe that if they don't know or can't figure it out on the first try, they can do nothing.
+They believe that if they don’t know or if they can’t figure it out on the first try there is nothing they can do.
 Someone else must help them.

 Having a fixed mindset leads to learned helplessness.
-Learned helplessness is where you have learned not to try or put in any effort.
-The second you get stuck or see any challenge, you look for someone else to dig you out of it.
+Learned helpness is where you have learned to not try or put in any effort.
+The second you get stuck or see any sort of challenge you look for someone else to dig you out of it.

 How Beliefs Hold You Back From a Growth Mindset

-One of the best examples of a fixed mindset that extends from a belief system is kids in school who say, "I'm not good at math."
-They believe that they are bad at it and therefore are setting up excuses for not putting in any effort.
-Why put any effort into something you're already convinced that you're not good at?
+One of the best examples of a fixed mindset that extends from a belief system is kids in school who say “I’m not good at math.”
+They believe that they are bad at it and therfore are setting up excuses for not putting in any effort.
+Why put any effort into something you’re already convinced that you’re not good at?

 People will also say: